Karyn Khoury

 Karyn Khoury is an American perfumer.
 She is Senior Vice President of Fragrance Development Worldwide for The Estée Lauder Companies.
 In 2012, Khoury was honored as one of the most influential fragrance developers of our time at the Visionaries Gala and Awards Ceremony by the Museum of Arts and Design in New York along with Sophia Grosjman.

-Early career
+Early life and career

-Karyn began her fragrance career at Norda (now part of Givaudan).
+Karyn is a second generation American, and is of Syrian and Italian ancestry.
+She began her fragrance career at Norda (now part of Givaudan).
 Five years later she joined The Estée Lauder Companies where she became the manager for Aramis men’s brands.
 She was appointed to her current position as Senior Vice President of Corporate Fragrance Development Worldwide in 1998.